-- □ The Governing Body receives yearly awareness raising in respect of their roles and responsibilities in regard to Child Protection/Safeguarding - □ The Governing Body adopts appropriate policies and procedures to safeguard children at Steam Mills Primary School - Policies and procedures are implemented by staff - Parents/carers are made aware each autumn term of the safeguarding policies that are in place and who is the Nominated Person for Child Protection - Sufficient resources and time are allocated to carry out Safeguarding Children/Child Protection effectively - ☐ There is a Nominated Person Child Protection for Steam Mills Primary School who has received appropriate training for this important role - All staff and adults working in the school understand their safeguarding children responsibilities and are able to voice their concern if they feel a child is vulnerable or at risk - Staff are aware of the whistle blowing protocol and understand they must voice their concern of any individual working practices that are deemed unsafe and unprofessional - □ The school develops effective working partnerships with relevant agencies and cooperates as required in regard to safeguarding children matters, including attendance at child protection conferences and other related meetings - The school provides appropriate reports for child protection meetings - All information and records are kept confidentially and securely - Recruitment and vetting procedures are followed in all appointments of staff including those working in the school in a voluntary/unpaid capacity - □ Site security is in place with all visitors required to identify themselves, then sign in and sign out when leaving the school
+- □ The Governing Body receives yearly awareness raising in respect of their roles and responsibilities in regard to Child Protection/Safeguarding - □ The Governing Body adopts appropriate policies and procedures to safeguard children at Steam Mills Primary School - Policies and procedures are implemented by staff - □ Where there is a safeguarding concern, the child's wishes and feelings are taken into account when determining what action to take and what services to provide. - Parents/carers are made aware each autumn term of the safeguarding policies that are in place and who is the Designated Safeguarding Lead - Sufficient resources and time are allocated to carry out Safeguarding Children/Child Protection effectively - □ All staff and adults working in the school understand their safeguarding children responsibilities and can act if they feel a child is vulnerable or at risk - Staff are aware of the whistle blowing protocol and understand they must voice their concern of any individual working practices that are deemed unsafe and unprofessional - Staff are aware of the Escalation policy if they feel that their safeguarding concerns are not being dealt with appropriately - The school develops effective working partnerships, in line with the statutory guidance Working Together to Safeguard Children 2018 with relevant agencies and cooperates as required in regard to safeguarding children matters, including information sharing, attendance at child protection conferences and other related meetings - The school provides appropriate reports for child protection meetings - □ All information and records are kept confidentially and securely - Recruitment and vetting procedures are followed in all appointments of staff including those working in the school in a voluntary/unpaid capacity

+- Site security is in place with all visitors required to identify themselves, then sign in and sign out when leaving the school - □ The school review their policies and procedures annually and provide information to the LA about them and about how the above duties have been discharged.